EarlyClues/UniversalFreeRealmsStandardProtocols/docs/BasicEntityNet.md

 ![point](https://i.imgur.com/WldGha6.jpg)

 Except that each entity-point has a "point of view" and can be understood from a "first person" perspective.
-(It may take a "self" or an "I" or can/should be treated as though it has.)
+(It may take a "self" or "selves" or an "I/we" and can/should be treated as though it has, whether or not it can be "proven" that it does.)

 **Entities, like points, derive certain meanings or utility according to their arrangement in relation to other entities.**